KalbeDigitalLab/azure-validation-ocr/README.md

    VISION_PREDICTION_KEY=<your-prediction-key>
    VISION_PREDICTION_RESOURCE_ID="<your-prediction-resources-id>"
    ```
-4. Run each cell on jupyter notebook
+4. Run each cell on jupyter notebook if you want to know flow of training process
+5. Run `receipt_validation.py` if you want to do inference trained model.

 ## Azure Document Intelligence